-Parties should attempt to reach an agreement out of court or upon negotiating a property settlement before commencing legal proceedings.
-If an agreement cannot be reached, an application can be made for a financial order.
+Parties should attempt to reach an agreement out of court, or negotiate a formal property settlement, before commencing legal proceedings.
+If an agreement cannot be reached, an application can be made for a maintenance order.

 Court Order for Spousal Maintenance

 Parties to a marriage have the right to make an application for Spousal Maintenance (section 72 of the Family Law Act), and similar provisions enable parties to a de facto relationship to apply (section 90SE).
 When assessing an application for spousal maintenance, the court will take into account numerous factors outlined in section 75(2) which include:

 - Children living with you or your former partner.